Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{cor} Let $q$ be even.
 Then the $n \rightarrow \infty$ proportion of elements of $\Omega^{\pm}(2n,q)$ which are derangements on the set of lines where the quadratic form does not vanish is at least $.4$. \end{cor}

-Next we treat more general non-degenerate spaces.
+Next we treat more general nondegenerate spaces.
 Note that for $q$ even, any odd dimensional subspace has a radical (with respect to the corresponding alternating form) and so the only time the stabilizer of an odd dimensional space is maximal is when it has dimension $1$.
-The result in this case follows by Lemma \ref{Omegaeigenfree}.
-So we only need to deal with even dimensional nondegenerate spaces.
+We next consider strongly regular semisimple elements.
+When $q$ is even, strongly regular semisimple elements are precisely regular semisimple elements that do not have $1$ as eigenvalue.
+In particular, any strongly regular semisimple element is a derangement on nondegenerate $1$-dimensional spaces.

+\begin{lemma} Let $q$ be even.
+Let $G:=\Omega^{\pm}(2n,q)$.
+For all but finitely many $n$ and $q$, the proportion of strongly regular semisimple elements in $G$ is greater than $.28$. \end{lemma}